 What to Eat After BRAT Diet? – Overview

-The BRAT diet foods such as banana, rice, applesauce, and toast, is the most appropriate for loose bowels (diarrhea) and gastroenteritis.
+The BRAT diet foods, such as banana, rice, applesauce, and toast, are the most appropriate for loose bowels (diarrhea) and gastroenteritis.

 However, restricting a diet to these four food varieties means that you deny your body other essential energy-boosting foods such as proteins, fiber, fat, fruits, complex carbs, vegetables, and other nutrients.

 Eventually, you will need to extend your eating routine past the BRAT diet to include all the supplements your body needs.